inkeep/starter-template-widgets-embed/README.md

-# Getting Started with Inkeep Widget Library (js snippet)
+# Inkeep Widget JS Library

 ## To run this sandbox